-- Identifying and using appropriate tools for measurement - Determining which properties of an object are measurable - Foundations of estimation
+- Identifying and using appropriate tools for measurement - Determining which properties of an object are measurable - Establishing the foundations of estimation

 The crosscutting concepts of patterns, cause and effect, energy and matter, structure and function, stability and change, and influence of engineering/technology/science on society and the natural world are identified as organizing concepts for the core ideas listed above.
-The second-grade performance expectations rely heavily on students' abilities to utilize grade-appropriate science and engineering practices, such as developing and using models; planning and carrying out investigations; analyzing and interpreting data; constructing explanations; designing solutions; engaging in arguments from evidence; and obtaining, evaluating, and communicating information.
+The second-grade performance expectations rely heavily on students' abilities to utilize grade-appropriate science and engineering practices, such as developing and using models, planning and carrying out investigations, analyzing and interpreting data, constructing explanations, designing solutions, engaging in arguments from evidence, and obtaining, evaluating, and communicating information.
 Students are expected to use these practices to demonstrate their understanding of the core ideas listed above.